top of page

 Suitable for: basement walls, garage walls, and walls integral to the building

-Cut height limitations: over 3 meters
+Cut height limits: over 3 meters

 1. Excavate footing, heel, and shear key